hibernator11/workshop-notebooks-scotland-wikidata/README.md

 All of them retrieve the data using a SPARQL query and store the data in a JSON file.

 We can also create visualisations with Wikidata.
 For example, using a selection of 100 artists from El Prado and nacionalities.
+You can run the example here https://w.wiki/Hx2M

 ```
 #defaultView:Map